wp-plugins/mobiloud-mobile-app-plugin/tags/2.1.1/readme.txt

 = Build your own native iOS and Android apps = Smartphones and tablets are outselling PCs 4:1.
 Chances are you're getting 30-40% of your traffic from mobile devices today, rest assured, by 2015 it will be 50-60%.
 In short, **you need to be on mobile if you want to be where your readers are**.

-**Mobile users spend 80% of their time inside apps**.
-Users love the simplicty, speed and comfort apps can offer.
-With Mobiloud you can finally build mobile apps for your blog, apps which are as good as those published by major blogs and online publishers.
+**Mobile users spend 85% of their time inside apps** - it's clear apps have won user's hearts more than the mobile web.
+People love the simplicty, speed and comfort apps can offer.

 = No programming necessary =
 With Mobiloud, you can create apps without any of the programming hassle.
-With Mobiloud's app builder it is incredibly easy to **design your app's launch screen, icon and user interface**.
+With Mobiloud's mobile app Configurator it is incredibly easy to **design your app's launch screen, icon and user interface**.
 This is **your branded mobile app**, so make it yours!

 = Native mobile user experience =
-Your app will be a **real native mobile app**.
-A clean, professional design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
-Mobiloud apps are nothing like what our competitors offer, which are generally slow, scrappy mobile apps made with HTML.
+Your app built on Mobiloud is a **real native mobile app**.
+It will offer a clean, professional design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
+Mobiloud apps are nothing like what our competitors offer, which are generally slow, poorly designed apps made with HTML and close to zero native code.
+The difference is clear.

 = Have your visitors come back, again and again! = With your own mobile app, you can convert visitors into loyal app users that stick and come back to your app and content.
 It's like a newsletter on steroids. **Send push notifications** to bring your mobile users back and keep them engaged.

 = Increase your mobile traffic =
 Mobile app users tend to consume on average more content every time they load an app, compared to a desktop or mobile site (we see 5x more views/visit on apps).
 Your mobile app will also be featured in the App Store and Google's Play Store, giving you access to millions of mobile app users from right around the world.